BhattacharyaArijit/psychology-assessment-toolkit/README.md

 1–5
 ```

-the reverse score is calculated as:
+The reverse score is calculated as:

 ```
 new_score = (max + 1) − original_score